GRGalinger/Senior-Design/Files/Assignments/Test_Plan.md

 DB2.2   &nbsp;&nbsp;&nbsp;&nbsp;This test will test the user account creation.<br />
 DB2.3   &nbsp;&nbsp;&nbsp;&nbsp;This test will use the sign up functions to create test accounts.
 Then, these accounts will try to be logged in using the login functions.<br />
 DB2.4   &nbsp;&nbsp;&nbsp;&nbsp;Inputs: The inputs will be the user information for creating an account, which are name, email, username, and password.<br />
-DB2.5   &nbsp;&nbsp;&nbsp;&nbsp;Outputs: The users data will be returned from the database upon succesfully creating and account and logging in.<br />
+DB2.5   &nbsp;&nbsp;&nbsp;&nbsp;Outputs: The users data will be returned from the database upon successfully creating and account and logging in.<br />
 DB2.6   &nbsp;&nbsp;&nbsp;&nbsp;Normal<br />
 DB2.7   &nbsp;&nbsp;&nbsp;&nbsp;Blackbox<br />
 DB2.8   &nbsp;&nbsp;&nbsp;&nbsp;Functional<br />